timofeymukha/eddylicious/docs/user_guide/output.rst

     * ``velocity``, :math:`N_t \times N_p \times 3` --- the values of the
       velocity field.
-      The first index is assiciated with time, the second with the available points and the third one with the components of the velocity field.
+      The first index is associated with time, the second with the available points and the third one with the components of the velocity field.
       Same order as in ``points`` applies.